honbul/bio-figure-editor/README.md

    ```

 ## Running the App

-## Qwen Layer Decompose

-The UI exposes `Auto Layer Decompose (Qwen)` in the top bar.

-This repo ships the endpoint and UI wiring, but the Qwen runtime dependencies are optional.
-If your environment does not have them installed, the endpoint returns HTTP 503 with a clear message.

-**Offline setup** (recommended):
-- Pre-download model weights into your HF cache (so you can run with no network).
-- Ensure your env has `diffusers` (with `QwenImageLayeredPipeline`) and `transformers>=4.51.3`.

-**System RAM note**
-- The diffusers pipeline can spike CPU RAM during model load.
-On machines with 48GB RAM (especially if other apps already use 15–20GB), start with preset `fast` and consider reducing `num_layers`.

-Common environment variables:
-- `HF_HOME`
-- `TRANSFORMERS_CACHE`

-## Post-processing

-### Edge Cleanup
-- Toggle per layer in the right-side Properties panel.
-- Parameters:
-  - `Strength`: 0–100 (higher = stronger defringe)
-  - `Feather`: 0–6 px (alpha softening)
-  - `Erode`: 0–6 px (shrinks mask slightly before cleanup)

-### Restore Underlying Area
-- Select a layer, then in Properties click `Restore underlying area`.
-- Optional: enable `Protect other layers` to avoid inpainting across other visible objects.
-- This updates the base image non-destructively by switching to a newly generated restored base image (undo via existing history).

 ### Option 1: All-in-One (Recommended)
 The start script builds the frontend and serves it through the FastAPI backend on a single port.